-During this method, the independent assessor must ask a minimum of eight opening questions, one per grading cluster.
+During this method, the independent assessor must ask a minimum of ten opening questions, one per grading cluster, with one for each of the three systems approaches being assessed against Modelling Practice 2.
 They must combine questions from the EPAO's question bank and those generated by themselves.
 There is no limit on follow-up questions.

-Independent assessors must select six opening questions from their bank of competency based questions provided by the EPAO; independent assessors must ask two questions of their own creation; (i.e. six plus two = eight opening questions, as above).
+Independent assessors must select eight opening questions from their bank of competency based questions provided by the EPAO; independent assessors must ask two questions of their own creation; (i.e. eight plus two = ten opening questions, as above).
 This approach ensures that all aspects of the portfolio can be probed and ensures that all the KSBs mapped to this method are appropriately covered.